The Sensory Spectrum

 Separating Growing Pains From Warning Signs in Kids

-April 10, 2024 by Jennifer Leave a Comment
+April 10, 2024 by jennifer Leave a Comment

 As parents, how do we know if the symptoms our children display are just a natural part of childhood or a sign of Sensory Processing Disorder?
 What are the warning signs in kids?